llvm/llvm-project/clang/docs/LanguageExtensions.rst

 The ``__builtin_dump_struct`` function is used to print the fields of a simple structure and their values for debugging purposes.
-The first argument of the builtin should be a pointer to the struct to dump.
+The first argument of the builtin should be a pointer to a complete record type to dump.
 The second argument ``f`` should be some callable expression, and can be a function object or an overload set.
 The builtin calls ``f``, passing any further arguments ``args...`` followed by a ``printf``-compatible format string and the corresponding